jasonkaufmann/tt07-mos6502/README.md

 Currently, TinyTapeout only supports 8 inputs, 8 outputs, and 8I/Os (input/outputs).
 This is a total of 24 pins.
 The 6502 has 40 pins.
 To make this work we have to mux some stuff.

 The ADDRESS lines are almost always an output to a memory location, so lets use the 8 output pins to represent this 16 bit binary number.
 The best technique for the address multiplexing is probably to send the first 8 bits of the address on one clock cyle and then send the top 8 on the next cycle.
 So, to control the address lines of this we will have a very basic circuit on the output that takes the 16 bit address and splits it into two 8 bit accesses.
-There are 2 other output signals R/W and SYNC, so we will need 3 total reads to get all the address lines and other output signals out of the CPU.
+There are 2 other output signals R/W and SYNC, so we will need 3 total reads/clock cycles to get all the address lines and other output signals out of the CPU.
+So, the 6502 internal clock will run 3x slower than the external one you provide in the board.

 The 8 DATA pins will go on the  I/O lines unmuxed and should fit perfectly.
 They need to be bidirectional for reads and writes to memory / other peripherals.